COVID-19: Latest Canada Immigration News & FAQs

 - Vancouver International.

-Starting November 30, 2021, international passenger flights will also be permitted to land at the following additional Canadian airports:
+Starting November 30, 2021, international passenger flights are also be permitted to land at the following additional Canadian airports:

 Transport Canada is continually evaluating the possibility of adding additional airports as conditions warrant, according to demand, operational capacity, the epidemiological situation in Canada and recommendations from the Public Health Agency of Canada.